ESL Speaking

 #16: Running Dictation

 One of the ESL activities to try out with your students is running dictation.
-It hits all the skills in a big way, including reading and it’s also fun and challenging.
+It hits all the skills in a big way, including reading and it’s also fun and challenging and it can be used to easily focus on something like ESL phrasal verbs.
 It does take a bit to explain how to set it up and play it, so be sure to check out this detailed explanation:

 ESL Running Dictation Game.